Direct photons emission rate and electric conductivity in twice anisotropic QGP holographic model with first-order phase transition: Introduction

 \section{Introduction}

-The thermal-photon production from the quark-gluon plasma (QGP) plays an essential role, because photons do not interact with QGP and can be considered as a probes of QGP.
-There are many characteristics of QGP that can be obtained by experimentally studying the production of thermal photons \cite{David:2019wpt}.
-In particular, the rate of photon production is related with the electric conductivity of QGP \cite{CaronHuot:2006te}. \\
+The thermal-photon production in heavy-ion collisions plays an essential role in studying the quark-gluon plasma (QGP).
+Photons can be considered as probes of QGP because they do not interact with hadronic plasma.
+Experimental study of the production of thermal photons provides knowledge about many characteristics of QGP \cite{David:2019wpt}.
+In particular, the rate of photon production is related to the electric conductivity of QGP \cite{CaronHuot:2006te}. \\

-To compare experimental data to theoretical calculations one needs non-perturba\-tive calculations.
-Holographic approach provides an effective tool to non-perturbative studies of QGP \cite{Solana, IA, DeWolf}.
-This investigation especially important in the context of contemporary experiments in high energy physics: FAIR and NICA projects.
-There is a rich literature devoted to holographic calculations of electronic conductivity \cite{ Wu:2013qja,CaronHuot:2006te,Patino:2012py,Finazzo:2013efa,Arciniega:2013dqa,Iatrakis:2016ugz,Arefeva:2016rob,Avila:2021rcu}.
-The holographic calculations of electronic conductivity are related to the retarded correlator of currents in momentum space \cite{CaronHuot:2006te,Liu,Son:2007vk, Son:2002sd,Policastro}.
-There are two different calculations schemes to find the electric conductivity.
-In the first scheme \cite{Son:2007vk,Son:2002sd,Policastro,Iatrakis:2016ugz} one calculates the retarded Green function considering mode equations.
-In alternative approach ones uses the membrane paradigm \cite{Wilczek}.
-All precious calculations deal with isotropic or only partial anisotropic holographycal models \cite{Patino:2012py,Wu:2013qja, Iatrakis:2016ugz,Arefeva:2016rob,Avila:2021rcu} \\
+To compare HIC experimental data to theoretical calculations, one needs non-perturbative calculations in QCD.
+A holographic approach is an effective tool for non-perturbative studies of QGP \cite{Solana, IA, DeWolf}.
+The present investigation is significant in the scope of recent experiments in high energy physics: FAIR and NICA projects. \\

+There is rich literature devoted to holographic calculations of electric conductivity \cite{ Wu:2013qja,CaronHuot:2006te,Patino:2012py,Finazzo:2013efa,Arciniega:2013dqa,Iatrakis:2016ugz,Arefeva:2016rob,Avila:2021rcu}.
+The holographic calculations of electric conductivity are related to the retarded correlator of currents in momentum space \cite{CaronHuot:2006te,Liu,Son:2007vk, Son:2002sd,Policastro}.
+There are two different ways to find electric conductivity.
+In the first scheme \cite{Son:2007vk,Son:2002sd,Policastro,Iatrakis:2016ugz}, one calculates the retarded Green function using equations of motion.
+In the alternative approach, one uses the membrane paradigm \cite{Wilczek}.
+All previous calculations consider isotropic \cite{Iatrakis:2016ugz} or only partially anisotropic holographic models \cite{Patino:2012py,Wu:2013qja,Arefeva:2016rob,Avila:2021rcu}, in the later case only part of coordinates enter the metric with different scale functions. \\